TheFixerDevelopment/SkyblockPE/README.md

 * Updating /sb, with different colors, and liking's.
 Especially with /sb help. ✖

+* Updating all commands with new color formats on most/all commands. ✔

 * When using /sb, it will instantly give the help information page. ✖

 * Add new commands: /island, and /is ✖